clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Results:

 1. `Y`: memref of any type values or tensor of any type values
-1. `Indices`: memref of any type values or tensor of any type values
+1. `Indices`: memref of any type values or tensor of any type values or none type

 ### onnx.MaxPoolSingleOut (ONNXMaxPoolSingleOutOp)
 ONNX MaxPool operation with a single output.